DRINK LIKE YOU GIVE A DAMN

 Placing Treaty Oak at the forefront of the heirloom grain movement

 At Treaty Oak, we’re striving to capture the spirits of a place, but more—we believe in taking care of the people and the place that inspires us.
-We are part of a community of makers and strivers and hard workers and we work in a way that respects that community—so much so that we’ve hired a specialist, Jamie Biel, to monitor our water quality and expand our sustainability initiatives.
+We are part of a community of hard working folks who understand the value of healthy soils and clean water.
+We care so deeply about practicing sustainable processes that we’ve hired a specialist, Jamie Biel, to assess our operations from top to bottom in an effort to find ways to increase efficiency of water and energy usage, decrease waste and carbon footprint, and ensure responsible sourcing of our raw materials.
+At Treaty Oak Distilling, doing things right not only feels good, its tastes good, too.

 Jamie Biel, Director of Science and Sustainability